-The interest in timed automata, first introduced by Alur and Dill[1] in 1990, as a modelling language for timed systems has risen as tools have become more sophisticated and faster.
-Although the basic model checking algorithms and data structures, including techniques for approximative analysis[18], state space reduction[16], compact data structures[16, 6], clock reduction [11] and other optimisations, for timed automata are well known, there has been little information on how these techniques fit together into a common efficient architecture.
+Based on the theory of timed automata [1], a number of verification tools have been developed for timed systems in the past years [7, 22].
+Various efficient algorithms and data structures, e.g. techniques for approximative analysis[21], state space reduction[18], compact data structures[4], clock reduction [10] and other optimisations, for timed automata are available.
+However, there has been little information on how these techniques fit together into a common efficient architecture.

-This paper provides a view of the architecture of the real time model checker UPPAAL.1 The goal of UPPAAL has always been to serve as a platform for research in timed automata techniques.
-As such, it is crucial for the tool to provide a flexible architecture that allows experimentation, i.e., it must be possible to integrate orthogonal features in an orthogonal manner such that it becomes possible to evaluate various techniques within a single framework and investigate how these influence each other.
+This paper provides a view of the architecture and some optimisations of the real time model checker UPPAAL.1 The goal of UPPAAL has always been to serve as a platform for research in timed automata technology.
+As such, it is important for the tool to provide a flexible architecture that allows experimentation.
+It should allow orthogonal features to be integrated in an orthogonal manner to evaluate various techniques within a single framework and investigate how they influence each other.

 The timed automaton reachability algorithm is basically a graph exploration algorithm where the vertices are symbolic states and the graph is unfolded on the fly.
-During exploration, the algorithm maintains two sets of symbolic states: The waiting list contains reachable but yet unexplored states, and the passed list contains reachable explored states.
+During exploration, the algorithm maintains two sets of symbolic states: The waiting list contains reachable but yet unexplored states, and the passed list contains explored states.
 Maintaining two sets of states does incur some overhead that can be eliminated by unifying them.
 We show that this results in a significant speedup.